-A thoracoscopy also known as VATS (video assisted thoracoscopic surgery) is done with a tiny camera that is put into the chest through three small incisions (each about the size of the width of a finger).
+Thoracoscopy, also known as VATS (Video Assisted Thoracoscopic Surgery), is done with a tiny camera that is put into the chest through 3 small incisions (each about the size of the width of a finger).
 This allows the surgeon to look around the chest to diagnose and treat problems in the chest.
-Thoracoscopy can be used to repair a collapsed lung, to remove a section of lung, to take tissue samples for diagnosis, or to drain fluid from around a lung.
-If cancer is found, the doctor will proceed with surgery and may need to do a thoracotomy if the tumor and/or part of the lung cannot be removed through the small VATS incisions.
+VATS can be used to repair a collapsed lung, remove a section of lung, take tissue samples, or drain fluid from around the lung.
+If cancer is found, the doctor may need to do a thoracotomy after the VATS while you are still in the OR.
+This would be done if the tumor or part of the lung that needs to be removed is too big for the small VATS incision.

 What is a thoracotomy?

 A thoracotomy is a surgical incision of the chest wall that is made between muscles of the chest wall, then between two ribs.
-The vertical incision is about 3 or 4 inches long.
-Rarely, the surgeon may need to make a horizontal incision.
+The incision is about 3 to 6 inches long.

 How long will I be in the hospital?